rpietro/rpietro.github.io/_drafts/stats_interpretation.markdown

 how to describe them in the Results section of a peer-reviewed manuscript

 later, within deeper levels then we might want to go into what goes into the mathematical underpinnings of the method, likely using a lego framework where each portion is analyzed independently and then progressively putting them together

+this might well be connected with the scientific writing ninja method - tables in markdown